 - Utilization rate typically 40–60% depending on project demand fluctuation.

-- Higher idle time between batches in small-scale projects.
+- Higher idle time between batches in small projects.

 👉 As a result, fixed batch costs (energy + labor + setup per cycle) are not fully absorbed, leading to higher production cost per ton.